Požarevac: Municipalities and settlements

 In the 2008 reform of Serbian local government, Požarevac received the status of a city and the town of Kostolac became the seat of the second city municipality.
 Požarevac is the smallest Serbian city consisting of two municipalities.

 Demographics

-As of 2011, the city of Požarevac has a total population of 75,334 inhabitants.
+As of 2022, the administrative area of the City of Požarevac has a total population of 68,648 inhabitants.

 Ethnic groups

 The ethnic composition of the municipal area of the city of Požarevac:

 Economy

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

 Politics

-Seats in the municipality parliament won in the 2020 local elections:
+Seats in the municipality parliament won in the 2024 local elections: